Agastyabisht123/Kubernetes/README.md

 wboyd3c.mylabserver.com   Ready      <none>   31s     v1.12.2
 ```

-**Note:** It may take a few moments for all nodes to enter the Ready status, so if they are not all Ready, wait a few moments and try again.
+**Note:** It may take a few moments for all nodes to enter the `Ready` status, so if they are not all `Ready`, wait a few moments and try again.

 + Run this command to get a list of system pods:

 `kubectl get pods -n kube-system`

-You should have three pods with flannel in the name, and all three should have a status of Running.
+You should have three pods with `flannel` in the name, and all three should have a status of `Running`.